 Bluegrass Note: Want to see all these wineries on a map?
 Go to www.kentuckywine.com and click on Wineries and Vineyards.
 There you will find a current interactive map of all the wineries in Kentucky.
 You can also check out the web video series, "Vintage Kentucky Tastings."

-One of the newest wineries in the Bluegrass Region's burgeoning wine industry, Rising Sons is a family endeavor, and the family's pet pig, several llamas and a dog named Bee all look forward to your visit.
+One of the newest wineries in the Bluegrass Region's burgeoning wine industry, Rising Sons is a family endeavor, and the cozy tasting room features pictures of 100 years of family history.

 Open Tuesday through Sunday, year round.

 7086 Tates Creek Road, Lexington, KY 40515 (859 )971-3214/www.talonwine.com

 A long, winding driveway through open fields takes you past the burgundy roofed Barrel Barn to the Homestead Tasting Room.
 Talon's tasting room is located in a restored 1790's brick farm house that also accommodates a gift shop and rooms for special events.
 The Monarch Pavilion is just outside the back door and is a favorite place to sip a glass of wine.
 If you are lucky, you'll see colorful powered parachute "airplanes" taking off and landing in fields adjacent to the vineyards.